 Since 2010 we founded the HSCA as an effort to provide a legal foundation for sustainable living communities to become a permitted activity, supported by state and county agencies.
 We were instrumental in introducing Bill SB2274 to enable innovators and sustainable pioneers to practice and test ways of living that are ecological and sustainable.
 It would have complemented but would not replace existing zoning codes.

 The Personal & Political Costs of Trying to Pass Legislation

 Graham Ellis the former President of the HSCA paid a high personal cost in trying to pass the Sustainable Living Research Bill legislation as he noted in an article he wrote for Intentional Community.

 Nevertheless he still remains a concerned resident of this island and wrote a recent article on the environmental challenges in Hawaii in the Honolulu Civil Beat.

 Sign up more members to HSCA.
 Tell your friends about this site and the work we are doing.
 The more support we can show, the better.
 When time comes to send in testimony and speak with Council members we will let you know more details.

 - Please sign up for our Newsletter and subscribe to our posts, or just check back here for more resources and updates.

-You can help us out by signing up as a member, (see sidebar) so we can show that many people support ideas such as sustainable building techniques, building your own home from recycled and local materials, composting toilets and living in community on land.
+HSCA Membership.
+You can help us out by signing up as a member, (see sidebar).
+As we show that many people support ideas such as sustainable building techniques, building your own home from recycled and local materials, composting toilets and living in community on land.

 Donations of any size are also very helpful!
 Just click on the Donate button to use Paypal.